• Skip to primary navigation

 What Flavors Go Well with Matcha?

 I love using matcha in dessert recipes because matcha goes so well with sweet flavors and can almost always successfully be added to vanilla-flavored desserts.
-It pairs really nicely with chocolate, vanilla, and berries.
-It also pairs great with aromatics like mint, lavender, rose, and citrus.
+It pairs really nicely with chocolate, vanilla, and berries like with this layered matcha and chocolate French silk pie.
+It also pairs great with aromatics like mint, lavender, rose, and citrus like with this matcha lemonade.

 What Can you Make with Matcha?